ivan-zaitsev/java-spring-example/test/README.md

 To test correctness of database queries, testcontainers are used.
 To reuse testcontainers code context initializers are used.
 `@ContextConfiguration` annotation is used to run specific context initializer for specific test class.

-To be able to test application as close as possible to production, `@SpringBootTest` annotation is used to run whole context and test application starting from controllers and ending with repositories.

-By default Spring will run separate context for each class where `@SpringBootTest` annotation is used.
-To reduce testing time parent test bases are used.
-This way for example we create test base per layer ControllerTestBase and extend all test classes from the test base class.

-To test correctness of database queries, testcontainers are used.
-To reuse testcontainers code context initializers are used.
-`@ContextConfiguration` annotation is used to run specific context initializer for specific test class.